ryip10903/TeaProt/README.md

 ### __Introduction__

+TeaProt is an online Shiny tool that integrates upstream transcription factor enrichment analysis with downstream pathway analysis through an easy-to-use interactive interface.
+TeaProt maps user’s omics data with online databases to provide a collection of annotations on drug-gene interactions, subcellular localizations, phenotypic functions, gene-disease associations and enzyme-gene interactions, usefull for further analyses.
+Users can combine TeaProt and urPTMdb for a novel and easy-to-use online proteomics/transcriptomics analysis pipeline featuring novel underrepresented genesets to allow the discovery of downstream cellular processes, upstream transcriptional regulation and classes of PTMs potentially regulated by a users’ intervention.

 <br>
 <br>

 ---

 <br>

 ### __Tutorial__
 #### 1. Uploading your data
 * Convert the file to the right format